-¶2-Members of the Pilgrim Holiness Church who violate the rules of the church, or who hold doctrines contrary to this Manual, or are guilty of breach of covenant, shall be dealt with kindly, yet faithfully, and according to the seriousness of their offense.
+- ¶2.
+Members of the Pilgrim Holiness Church who violate the rules of the church, or hold doctrines contrary to this Manual, or are guilty of breach of Covenant, shall be dealt with kindly, yet faithfully, and according to the seriousness of the offense.
 Each case shall have immediate and thorough attention on the part of the proper church authorities having jurisdiction, either local, district, or general.
-The teaching and standards of the church are to be maintained at all times.

-¶3-Sincere and reasonable effort shall first be made to deal with each case without the formality of a church trial.
-In case a trial is deemed necessary by the church authorities or is requested by the accused, the same shall be held in accordance with this Judiciary.

-¶4-The following charges shall constitute the offenses for which any member, minister, deaconess, district or general officer of the Pilgrim Holiness Church may be dealt with and tried:

-(a) Holding or teaching any doctrine contrary to the Word of God or the Manual of the Pilgrim Holiness Church.

-- (b) Breach of Covenant or breaking the special rules of the church. - (c) Insubordination or willful refusal to recognize church authority. - (d) Conduct unbecoming a member or minister of the Pilgrin Holiness Church. - (e) Immoral conduct.
+The teaching and standards of the church are to be maintained at all times. - ¶3.
+No member is to be arbitrarily set aside without due consideration, both for his spiritual welfare and his legal rights as a member of the church.
+A member of the Pilgrim Holiness Church, although thought to be an offender, is nevertheless to be recognized as a member of the church with full rights and privileges until he has been dealt with in accordance with the Manual and its published Judiciary Supplement [Section 38, ¶4]. - ¶4.
+Sincere and reasonable effort shall first be made to deal with each case without the formality of a church trial.
+In case a trial is deemed necessary by the church authorities, or is requested by the accused, the same shall be held in accordance with this Judiciary. - ¶5.
+The following charges shall constitute the offenses for which any member, minister, deaconess, or district or general officer of the Pilgrim Holiness Church may be dealt with and tried: - (1) Holding or teaching any doctrine contrary to the Word of God or the Manual of the Pilgrim Holiness Church. - (2) Breach of covenant or breaking the special rules of the church. - (3) Insubordination or willful refusal to recognize church authority. - (4) Conduct unbecoming a member or minister of the Pilgrim Holiness Church.

-¶5-The right of a fair and impartial trial of a layman or minister shall not be denied.

-¶6-A layman or a minister who has been convicted by trial shall not be denied the right of appeal as provided for by this Judiciary.
+- (5) Immoral conduct. - ¶6.
+The right of a fair and impartial trial of a layman or minister shall not be denied. - ¶7.
+A layman or a minister who has been convicted by trial shall not be denied the right of appeal as provided for by this Judiciary.

-Section 175-Local Church Boards.
-The local church board shall have original jurisdiction to hear and determine all charges brought against any member of the local church except members who are ordained or licensed ministers, or deaconesses, or hold official positions on the district council or the General Board of our church.
+Section 184.
+Local Church Boards.
+The local church board shall have original jurisdiction to hear and determine all charges brought against any member of the local church, except members who are ordained or licensed ministers, or deaconesses, or hold official positions on the district council or the General Board of our church.

-Section 176 - District Council.
-The district Council shall have original jurisdiction to hear and determine all charges brought against any of the ministerial membership in their respective districts, including deaconesses and anyone who may be serving in any district office, except general officers.
+Section 185.
+District Council.
+The district council shall have original jurisdiction to hear and determine all charges brought against any of the ministerial membership in their respective districts, including deaconesses and anyone who may be serving in any district office, except general officers.

-Section 177-In cases involving a home missionary territory, the Executive Council shall appoint three additional members to serve with the home missionary council involved.
+Section 186.
+In cases involving a home missionary territory, the Executive Council shall appoint three additional members to serve with the home missionary council involved.

-Section 178-General Board.
+Section 187.
+General Board.
 The General Board shall have original jurisdiction to hear and determine all charges brought against the general administrative officers.
 If the General Board so desires, and expresses the same by a two-thirds vote by secret ballot, it may appoint a committee of five or seven persons to handle any case coming under its jurisdiction, provided the General Board ratifies the committee's decision by a majority vote by secret ballot.

-Section 179-General Conference Committee.
+Section 188.
+General Conference Committee.
 The general conference committee shall consist of five persons appointed by the General Conference.
 The committee shall have appellate jurisdiction only, and shall hear and determine appeals from decisions of the General Board.

-Section 180-Charges.
+Section 189.
+Charges.
 All charges must be signed by the accuser.
 The accused must be given the privilege of meeting the accuser or accusers.